will-clarke/wclarke.net/src/posts/find-sql-rows-which-dont-exist-in-table.md

 ---
-title: "How to find rows which don't exist in a table"
+title: How to find rows which don't exist in a table
 date: 2020-01-08
 tags: sql
 ---